-On Thursday, July 16th, WITA hosted a webinar with three former USTRs on the WTO in a time of change.
+On Thursday, July 16th, WITA hosted a webinar with three former USTRs to discuss the WTO in a time of change.
 This discussion brings forward some of the main issues that the World Trade Organization is undergoing and how they can resolve it.
 Each former USTR shared their analysis of the future of the WTO.

 WITA Webinar Featuring: